ShaharEli/Spammer/README.md

 # Spammer

-Template for spamming messages on one click.
+When i was trying to expand my trolling skills i came up with this template for spamming messages on one click.